 What containers work best for these bowls?

 Glass containers with snap-lock lids are ideal.
-They reheat evenly, don’t absorb smells, and last for years.
+They reheat evenly and don’t absorb smells.
 The best glass meal prep containers guide covers the top options with sizes and prices.

-The 7 Turkey Taco Meal Prep Bowls for High-Protein Work Lunches solve a real problem: getting enough protein at lunch without spending money on takeout or eating the same boring thing every day.
-Each variation takes the same seasoned ground turkey base and pairs it with a different carb or base layer, so you get variety without extra complexity.
+The 7 Turkey Taco Meal Prep Bowls solve a real problem: getting enough protein at lunch without spending money on takeout or eating the same thing every day.
+Each variation uses the same seasoned ground turkey base with a different carb layer, so you get variety without extra complexity.

 - Pick 3 to 4 bowl variations from the list above to start with this week.